vraamark/EasyRun/README.md

 #### Logging

-When selecting logging, you can choose between two types – with or without URL.
+When selecting logging, you can choose between two types â€“ with or without URL.
 - When selecting a type **with URL**, you have to specify an URL to an existing running logger (remote or local).